 One of the often overlooked elements to a documentary filmmaker’s footage is their B-roll.
 And the biggest reason that I have to make this assumption is the copious amounts of really really bad looking B-roll that is out there in the world.
-Hell, there was even an amazing viral video a few years back all about this!
-(See link farther on in the Show Notes.)
+Hell, there was even an amazing viral video a few years back all about this! (see below)

-So in our first segment we explore what works and certainly what doesn’t when it comes to shooting B-roll for your doc, including a list of tips that can make your B-roll be the best damn b-roll it can be!
-Among other things, we’ll take a look at:
+So in this episode we explore what works and certainly what does not when it comes to shooting B-roll for your doc, including a list of tips that can make your B-roll be the best damn b-roll it can be!

 - the importance of a good tripod head & sticks